hazelcast/hazelcast-cloud-code-samples/mapstore/README.md

 ## F.A.Q.

 - Why do we need to use `maven-shade-plugin`?
 > In order to make sure, that all MapStore dependencies are available in the final JAR.
-Such JAR can be used as
-> a part of the `classpath`, e.g. for https://cloud.hazelcast.com/.